Saracen coast

 Discovering a wild and uncontaminated nature

-“Among beaches rich in volcanic rock formations,
+Amid beaches featuring volcanic rock formations, dramatic cliffs,

-cliffs, caves, coves and bays”
+caves, secluded coves, and picturesque bays”

 This almost unknown Sicily, quiet and at times wild, offers its guests enchanting corners, clear and warm waters, breathtaking views, terraces overlooking the sea and a surprising hinterland.
 In this land there are also all the signs of an ancient and tormented history: Greek theaters and Roman villas, Norman castles and Spanish towers, Arab neighborhoods and churches of various eras.